 Now, more than ever, we live in a time where working remotely is a necessity, rather than a choice.
+Therefore, it has become crucial to know the right questions to ask developers in interviews.
 This is especially true both for remote engineering teams and outsourced software developers seeking a distributed team model.

 Whether the result of current events, difficulties finding in-house developers, or pressure from engineers looking for remote flexibility, companies around the world are considering the remote engineering team model.

 However, this shift towards remote work requires hiring managers and tech interviewers to keep an eye out for red flags that may signal this person would not be a good fit for working remotely.

 Top 5 remote work questions to ask developers:

 1. Have you been working remotely til now?

 Obvious as it may seem, getting this in early achieves two key things: “Yes” allows you to move on to other areas around skills, tools and past experiences.

 A “No” means you need to take a little more time to establish that they have the right mindset for telecommuting.
 Follow up with questions like “How do you expect your work routines to change?” and “Why do you think remote working will work for you?”
 You’re looking for someone who’s thought this through, not someone who’s just had enough of sitting in traffic in the morning.
 A Software Engineer fitting for the role may not be the best fit for remote working – adjustment periods are fine; what you don’t want is someone who finds out they don’t like being alone for much of the day three months into the job.

 Finally, “Why are you interested in remote work?” should prompt a good prospect to tell you why they do their best work under their own steam, not just talk about how it will improve their life generally.

 2. How do you schedule your day while working remotely?